mikaela0ng/readme/README.md

 Specifically, the group aims to do the following per tools:

    ● Webapps
        ○Deployed in a Kubernetes cluster
        ○Properties that enable to simulate the following issues:
-■High HTTP 5xx errors
+           ■ High HTTP 5xx errors
-■High HTTP 4xx errors
+           ■ High HTTP 4xx errors
-■Exporters stopped working
+           ■ Exporters stopped working
-■Splunkforwarder service or sidecar stopped working ●Jenkins
+           ■ Splunkforwarder service or sidecar stopped working

+   ●Jenkins
-○set up a CI/CD pipeline that build and deploys the app whenever code changes ●Prometheus
+       ○ Set up a CI/CD pipeline that build and deploys the app whenever code changes.

+   ●Prometheus
-○metric gathering solution of webapp
+       ○ Metric gathering solution of webapp.

-●Alerting using Alertmanager/Prometheus or Splunk ○create alerting rules based on the KPIs:
+   ●Alerting using Alertmanager/Prometheus or Splunk
+       ○ Create alerting rules based on the KPIs:
            ■% availability
            ■resource utilization
            ■out of memory errors
            ■error rates
-○establish threshold and implement annotations ●Grafana
+       ○ Establish threshold and implement annotations

+   ●Grafana

-○use Prometheus as data source
+○ Use Prometheus as data source
 ○create a set of dashboard to monitor the following:
 ■cluster overview
 □count of pods running